-Thanks to an abundance of fossil evidence, we have a good idea of what they probably looked like.
+Thanks to an abundance of fossil evidence, we have a good idea of what Neanderthals probably looked like.
 The animation above shows a typical Neanderthal man.
 His large nose and strong double-arched brow ridge distinguish him from a modern human.

 If you have a webcam, you can also watch an augmented reality Neanderthal walking around your room.

 Illustration of a Neanderthal woman. © John Sibbick / Natural History Museum

 Hundreds of Neanderthal fossils have been found since the first identified in 1856 in the Neander Valley, Germany, allowing us to build up an almost complete picture of a typical Neanderthal body.